Contents

 These partnerships have many benefits and should help ensure that public money is spent efficiently and wisely.
 But there is a risk that conflicts of interest may arise.

-Providing best value for taxpayers and ensuring that decisions are taken transparently and clearly, are both key principles in the NHS Constitution.
+Providing the best value for taxpayers and ensuring that decisions are taken transparently and clearly, are both key principles in the NHS Constitution.
 We are committed to maximising our resources for the benefit of the whole community.
 As a trust and as individuals, we have a duty to ensure that all our dealings are conducted to the highest standards of integrity and that NHS monies are used wisely so that we are using our finite resources in the best interests of patients.

 3 Purpose